 The Rees Arts Project is an ongoing part of our Aftercare package for care experienced people.
 So far, we have run four art exhibitions featuring paintings, sculpture, photography and poetry from the care experienced community, as well as a National Short Story competition.
 We believe that creative expression can be instrumental not only in the recovery process from trauma but in exploring identity and having your voice heard.

-Every two weeks, we will be sharing the work of a care experienced person who expresses themselves through different creative mediums.
-Our first creative is: David Grimm.
+Every month, we will be sharing the work of a care experienced person who expresses themselves through different creative mediums.
+Our second creative is Ben Westwood.